CESNET/pakiti-server/docs/installation.md

 database engine to store data.
 Before proceeding with the installation, you need to deploy these services and configure them properly.

 For automated deployment you can use the Ansible role that is shipped with the server.
+After the server is deployed, you need to provide initial configuration of the vulnerability sources and test its functions.
+See the bottom for more detials.

 ## Ansible-based deployment
 N.B. the provided Ansible recipe only addresses the deployment of a Pakiti server and enables it in Apache